Mary River turtle

 Scientific name: Elusor macrurus

 Conservation status: The Mary River turtle is Endangered in Queensland (Nature Conservation Act 1992) and Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is also considered a critical priority for conservation under the department's Back on Track species prioritisation framework.

 The shell of the adult Mary River turtle is smooth, streamlined, dull and unpatterned with a carapace (upper shell) length reaching 400 mm.
 Its eyes are dull, and dark.
 A pale eye ring, which is a feature of a number of other species of turtles, is absent or vague in adults and the eyelid is slightly translucent.
 The neck has tubercles (small rounded bumps) in two longitudinal rows.
 There are usually four chin barbels (slender feelers near the mouth) with one large median pair between two much smaller lateral barbels.